tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

    - Allow users to self register through devise, edit their own profile and user name, email, password.
    - Insert an admin approval in the confirmation process
    - Disable destroy, because the [future] change history will have links to users making changes.
 We may need to historise user name changes as well, that's a future problem.
 The revision management system may well include some sort of active/inactive status features.
+- [ ] Customize error trapping:
+   - [ ] Customize error trapping for Pundit::NotAuthorizedError
+   - [ ] Customize error trapping for unknown format
+   - [ ] Customize error trapping for forbidden
+- [ ] Improve locale setting, and include language/currency/flag in locale selection.:

 ## Architecture Considerations
-- [ ] Evaluate if we should move to a more modular architecture
+- [ ] Move Electrical to a module or namespace.
 - [ ] Consider API versioning strategy
 - [ ] Plan for database scaling as demand data grows